 Xianfeng Emperor's Painting Work — Palace Museum

 However, Xianfeng Emperor only reigned for 11 years and passed away at a young age.

-Afterward, his queen, the Empress Ci Xi (1835 — 1908) seized authority and ruled the last half-century of the Qing Dynasty.
+Afterward, one of his imperial concubines, later the Empress Dowager Ci Xi (1835 — 1908) seized authority and ruled the last half-century of the Qing Dynasty.